clarklindev/threejourney/39-adding-details-to-the-scene/README.md

 use renderer.getPixelRatio()...hardcode `Math.min(window.devicePixelRatio, 2)` //limit pixel ratio to 2
 - add it to the resize callback (assists when screens with different pixelRatio AND a window resize occurs)
 - (27min27sec): the size of the squares is the same regardless of the distance,

-- ability to control the size of particles
+#### JS: ability to control the size of particles
+- create a uSize uniform:  `uSize: {value:100}`
+- which is sent to vertex shader
+- add a tweak to Dat.GUI `gui.add(firefliesMaterial.uniforms.uSize, "value")`

 ```js